The Best Areas to Stay in Kuala Lumpur

 - Best Boutique Hotel: The Chow Kit

-- Best Moderate Hotel: MoMo’s
+- Best Midrange Hotel: MoMo’s

 10. Medan Tuanku

 Sometimes called Masjid India (‘India Mosque’) or, wrongly, Little India, this V-shaped area is flanked by the two rivers that lent Kuala Lumpur its name, which means ‘muddy confluence’.
 This frantic and historic suburb is dominated by the Masjid Jamek mosque and mostly populated by Indians, and within a short walk of the cluster of museums and colonial-era buildings at Merdeka Square.
-A few upmarket hotels spill over from the adjacent Golden Triangle area, and the range of moderate and budget-priced hotels is more appealing than at adjoining Chow Kit.
+A few upmarket hotels spill over from the adjacent Golden Triangle area, and the range of 3-star and budget-priced hotels is more appealing than at adjoining Chow Kit.

 - Best Luxury Hotels: Sheraton Imperial • Hotel Stripes • Premiera

-- Best Boutique Hotels: the Red One KLCC • Flora by Crossroads
+- Best Boutique Hotel: Flora by Crossroads

 - Best Family Hotel: K Hotel

-- Best Budget Hotels: Hotel 1000 Miles • Lotus Hotel Masjid India • OYO 127 The Reeds Hotel
+- Best Budget Hotels: Hotel 1000 Miles • Lotus Hotel Masjid India

 Just an hour by bus from KL, this compact region is renowned for its casino (one of the world’s largest) and low-key theme parks among cool and foggy highlands.
 Other attractions are the walking trails, hilltop Chinese temple accessible by free shuttlebus, and golf course – and getting there part of the way by cable car is half the fun.
 The gigantic hotels are all part of the Resorts World Genting organization, but more affordable and far smaller options are in the foothills up to 12kms away.
 During weekends (Friday afternoons to Sunday afternoons) and local school holidays, Genting is impossibly overcrowded, but otherwise eerily quiet.
 Outside of peak times, hotel rates are slashed, offering much better value than anywhere in KL.
 (Hint: it is quietest when hotel rates are lowest.)

-- Best Luxury Suites: Geo38 Luxury Suites
+- Best Luxury Suites: 7Stonez Geo38 Luxury Suites

 12. Near the Airport